core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Reference: This contains a pointer to the public specification for the item.

-This registry has been initially populated by the values in {{informative-response-params}}.
-The "Reference" column for all of these entries refers to sections of this document.
+This registry has been initially populated by the entries in {{table-informative-response-params}}.
+The "Reference" column for all of those entries refers to sections of this document.

-## CoAP Transport Information Registry {#iana-transport-protocol-identifiers}
+## CoAP Transport Information Registry {#iana-coap-transport-information}

-This document establishes the "CoAP Transport Information" registry within the "CoRE Parameters" registry group.
+This document establishes the "CoAP Transport Information" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.
 The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{iana-review}}.
-It should be noted that, in addition to the expert review, some portions of the Registry require a specification, potentially a Standards Track RFC, to be supplied as well.

 The columns of this registry are:

-* Transport Protocol: This is a descriptive name that enables easier reference to the item.
-The name MUST be unique.
-It is not used in the encoding.
+* Scheme ID: This field contains the value used as 'scheme-id' to identify a CRI scheme, per {{Section 5.1.1 of I-D.ietf-core-href}}.
+The value is a negative integer and MUST be unique.

-* Description: Text giving an overview of the transport protocol referred by this item.
+  As a pre-condition for registering a value ID, it is REQUIRED that the "CRI Scheme Numbers" registry defined in {{Section 11.1 of I-D.ietf-core-href}} includes an entry where the value in the column "CRI scheme number" is (-1 - ID).

-* Value: CBOR abbreviation for the transport protocol referred by this item.
-Different ranges of values use different registration policies {{RFC8126}}.
-Integer values from -256 to 255 are designated as "Standards Action With Expert Review".
-Integer values from -65536 to -257 and from 256 to 65535 are designated as "Specification Required".
-Integer values greater than 65535 are designated as "Expert Review".
-Integer values less than -65536 are marked as "Private Use".
+* URI Scheme Name: This field contains a text string.
+Its value is the name of the URI scheme that corresponds to the CRI scheme identified by the value of the "Scheme ID" field in the present entry.

-* Server Addr: List of elements providing addressing information of the server.
+  Given the value ID of the "Scheme ID" field in the present entry, then the value of the "URI Scheme Name" field MUST be the same as in the column "URI scheme name" of the entry of the "CRI Scheme Numbers" registry where the value in the column "CRI scheme number" is (-1 - ID).

-* Req Info: List of elements providing transport-specific information related to a pertinent CoAP request.
-Optional elements are prepended by '?'.
+* Transport Information Details: This field contains a lists of text strings.
+Each text string is the name of an element that provides transport-specific information related to a pertinent CoAP request.
+Optional elements are prepended by '?', and MUST be specified next to each other as last ones.

 * Reference: This contains a pointer to the public specification for the item.

-This registry has been initially populated by the values in {{transport-protocol-identifiers}}.
+This registry has been initially populated by the entry in {{table-transport-information}}.
 The "Reference" column for all of these entries refers to sections of this document.

 ## Target Attributes Registry ## {#iana-target-attributes}

-IANA is asked to register the following entry in the "Target Attributes" registry within the "CoRE Parameters" registry group.
+IANA is asked to register the following entry in the "Target Attributes" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.

 ~~~~~~~~~~~
 Attribute Name: gp-obs